Zna77/React_Calculator/README.md

 - Open the app in your browser.
 - Use the buttons to perform calculations.
-- Click the history icon to view previously performed calculations.
+- You can also use the keyboard buttons to perform calculations.

 ## Features